New studies show concerns surrounding the Netflix original series depicting suicide had merit. What should parents do?

 However, researchers noted that if viewers stopped watching before the second season’s end, those viewers “exhibited greater suicide risk and less optimism about the future than those who continued to the end.”

-Norton Children’s Medical Associates pediatricians screen for depression starting at age 11.
+Norton Children’s Medical Group pediatricians screen for depression starting at age 11.
 The screenings include a form for the patient to fill out, which his or her doctor then reviews.

 Studies and pressure from medical community prompt Netflix to act